-Ringing slowly and even setting every handstroke and backstroke, in preparation for ringing rounds on open bells and waiting for other ringers.
-Allow your ringer to ring different bells to each exercise in order to develop their bell control.
+Ringing slowly and even setting every handstroke and backstroke in preparation for ringing rounds on open bells and waiting for other ringers.
+Allow your student to ring different bells to each exercise in order to develop bell control.

 Quicker and slower strokes

-Change the speed of ringing on the simulator (e.g. 2h 30m and 3h 30m peal speed) to allow them to practise ringing at different speeds (equivalent to moving down or up a place) including taking out and letting in rope.
+Change the speed of ringing on the simulator (e.g. 2h 30m and 3h 30m peal speed) to practise ringing at different speeds (equivalent to moving down or up a place) including taking out and letting in rope.